Brbrew/ai_dungeon/README.md

 AI is an awesome and very powerful tool, however it can only do what you tell it to do, it's not magic.

 ## TODO
+- Add changelog.md and version control
+- Clean up parse_command for futher seperation of concern
+- Remove multiple charecters and only have one player charecter
+- Add inventory to player charecter
+- Modify help to use ENUM classes to build help text
+- Move help to modal window
+- Add icons under room (Inventory, Map, Help)
+- Add doors/path blockers to rooms (door, mud slide, blizzard, etc.)
+- Add keys to unlock doors
+- Add portals (not drawn on map, but can "warp" to any room)
+- Add map validation to check for loop-backs (east-west-east)
+- Add containers (can be treasure chests or other things ike wardrobes)
 - Add levels to map generator
 - Clean up interface
+- Add database for session management (e.g. Redis?)
+- Add item interactions
 - Add NPCs
 - Dynamic NPC interaction with AI, like a chat bot with a specific personality, and one that can interact with game elements.
 - Add default rooms/images in a template so that new dungeons can be created based on existing art assets.